innomedio/sulu-form-landing-page-bundle/README.md

 ## Usage

-You can now define the redirect url once a form is submitted successfully.
+You can now define the redirect url for successfully submitted forms.
 You can also define a querystring that needs to be appended.

 ```twig